Why enroll in a BSN program in nursing?

 - A fully charged battery and plug

-- A Netbook/ Tablet (i.e. Chromebook; iPad) is NOT acceptable as substitute for laptop
+*A Netbook/Tablet (i.e. IPad, Chromebook, etc.) is NOT acceptable as a substitute for a laptop

 National Council Licensing Exam (NCLEX) Pass Rate is 86.30% for the year from October 1, 2016 through September 30, 2017.
 Click here to see a list of the NCLEX pass rates by school in the state of Pennsylvania.